 With a 60-day money-back guarantee, you will have plenty of time to see if you’ll stay on board with SimpliSafe or seek another option.
 The installation has a DIY option that requires no drilling, a step-by-step guide is provided to assist you through the whole process and if you’re still experiencing difficulty, feel free to call their customer services for more help.

 SimpliSafe cannot guarantee against break-ins or theft, like most home security system providers (except for ADT).
 Also, another possible drawback, because of their no contract feature, they require you to purchase their equipment upfront.
-And it is important to know that SimpliSafe’s security camera options are limited, offering just one indoor camera with minimal capabilities.
+And it is important to know that SimpliSafe’s indoor and outdoor cameras options are limited, offering just one indoor camera with minimal capabilities.
 The big three smarthome hubs (Alexa, Assistant, and Siri) will connect just fine with SimpliSafe, however, not all third-party devices will connect.